These options are used to change the configuration and most of them are usually found in the option file.

 On Windows systems it is possible to install GnuPG as a portable application.
 In this case only this command line option is considered, all other ways to set a home directory are ignored.

 Set the name of the native character set.
 This is used to convert some informational strings like user IDs to the proper UTF-8 encoding.
 Note that this has nothing to do with the character set of data to be encrypted or signed; GnuPG does not recode user-supplied data.
 If this option is not used, the default character set is determined from the current locale.
 A verbosity level of 3 shows the chosen set.
+This option should not be used on Windows.
 Valid values for name are:

 This is the Latin 1 set.